7 Strange Facts about Your Pupils

 You probably already guessed this.
 The autonomic nervous system reacts to the sensation of pain and activates our flight response.
 Studies show that one of our body’s first reactions when experiencing pain is pupil dilation.

 Do you know why this happens?
 When the flight response is activated, our brains need all the senses functioning at peak performance.
 Thus, your eyesight needs to be 100% sharp to detect any potential dangers in the environment.
 Interesting, isn’t it?

 We can’t ignore the fact that our eyes, and consequently our pupils, are really sensitive to chemical agents in the atmosphere.
 So, for example, if you notice that your pupils are constantly dilated, you should seek medical attention immediately.

 - Poisons or other chemical agents you’re allergic to.
-An example is the bark from the carob tree.

 7. Neurological problems